 Hives are built by hand, transported to farms and then swarmed.
 Hives can take up to eight weeks to swarm depending on how quickly the beekeeper can get the bees into the hive.
 As soon as your hive has been swarmed, you will be notified.
-No platform fees from Fedgroup apply until this has occurred.
-When the hives has been swarmed, the bees can start to produce honey.
+When the hives have been swarmed, the bees can start to produce honey.
 An immature hive produces far less honey and other products than a mature hive, so your income from your hive will improve rapidly as your hive matures over the first three years.

 Hives can also earn money from pollination fees.

 Income will be paid to Impact Farmers twice per year, with the timing dependent on variables such as the weather and maturity of the hive.